GOUHFI 2.0: A Next-Generation Toolbox for Brain Segmentation and Cortex Parcellation at Ultra-High Field MRI: Methods

 \subsubsection{SCAIFIELD-NPC: Spinocerebellar Ataxia - Norwegian Patient Cohort}

 In this study, we used the SCAIFIELD Norwegian Patient Cohort (SCAIFIELD-NPC) as a test dataset.
 While the imaging protocol is exactly the same as for the SCAIFIELD protocol, the difference resides in the fact that it only includes three SCA subjects instead of healthy controls.
-This dataset was used to qualitatively assess the performance of \fsv{}, \sys{} and \go{ 2.0} in a clinical cohort acquired at 7T.
+SCA is a heterogeneous group of neurodegenerative genetic disorders characterized by progressive cerebellar and brain atrophy \cite{klockgether2011update}.
+Because SCA induces substantial brain atrophy, this dataset was used strictly for a qualitative assessment of the segmentation outputs from \fsv{}, \sys{}, and \go{2.0}, rather than for quantitative performance comparison, in a 7T clinical cohort.

 Each study was approved by the local review boards of each site/institution and participants of the individual studies signed a written informed consent form before scanning.
 Complete ethic statements are available at each respective study web pages and publications.